Robotics-Mechatronics-UMA/admittance_controller/README.md

 <!-- [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/) -->

+### Publications

+Bachelor's Thesis: Adaptive control of a lightweight three-degree-of-freedom parallel manipulator.

 ### Delta manipulator

 Parallel delta manipulator with 3 degrees of freedom.
 This manipulator has been designed and manufactured by researches from the ISA department at the University of Malaga.
 ![Delta manipulator](images/Delta_manipulator.jpg)

-### Publications

-Bachelor's Thesis: Adaptive control of a lightweight three-degree-of-freedom parallel manipulator

 ## Installation